+Plastic is such an obvious element of today’s world that hardly anyone wonders what it actually is and why the negative consequences of its overuse can now be felt even in the most remote corners of the globe.
+Let us therefore shed some much needed light on the issue.
 Plastic is a generic term denoting a material made of chemical compounds characterized by a repetitive chain structure, known as synthetic polymers.
 Despite their distinctive appearance and properties, PET bottles, polystyrene foam, fleece jackets and PVC windows are all made of plastic, the only difference being that they have been produced by processing different chemical compounds and, as a result, are built from different kinds of synthetic polymers.

 You may have already come across such names as polyethylene or polypropylene (the most common types of polymers used to produce, among others, clothes, cling wrap, toys and electronics), polyurethane (most commonly found in the form of sealing foams and mattresses) or polyvinyl chloride (perfect for the production of windows and hydraulic pipes due to its low thermal conductivity).
 These compounds are just a few examples of countless petrochemical industry products that a typical person uses (more or less consciously) in their daily life.